 American Bridge was the general contractor for the Portageville Bridge Replacement in Letchworth State Park in Portageville, New York.
 The Portageville Bridge, now known as the Genesee Arch Bridge, is a vital link along Norfolk Southern’s Southern Tier Route, crossing the Genesee River Gorge.
-The existing structure built in 1875 was no longer able to efficiently handle modern transportation needs, so in November 2015, construction began on the new arch bridge.
+The existing structure, built in 1875, was no longer able to efficiently handle modern transportation needs.
+A new bridge was necessary, and in November 2015, construction began on the new arch bridge.

-This structure, built on an adjacent alignment just 75 feet south of the old bridge, is a single-track crossing with a ballast-filled concrete deck.
-The main span is a 483-foot-long arch and there are three 80-foot-long girder span approaches on each end, for a total length of 963 feet.
+The new structure, built on an adjacent alignment just 75 feet south of the old bridge, is a single-track crossing with a ballast-filled concrete deck.
+The main span is a 483-foot-long arch with three 80-foot-long girder span approaches on each end, for a total length of 963 feet.
 The deck sits 235 feet above the Genesee River.
 The new bridge was opened to rail traffic on December 11, 2017, and the old structure was removed by American Bridge following the opening.
 The crossing now has no weight or speed restrictions, aligning it with industry standards.